abhiramasonny/jaithon/docs/grammar.md

 ## Standard Library

 The standard library (`lib/std.jai`) is written in Jaithon and loaded automatically.
 It pulls in modular files from `lib/modules/` (constants, core, math, list, array, string, random, stack, queue, vector, hashmap, etc.).
-You can also import a specific module directly (e.g. `import lib/modules/array`).
+You can import a specific module directly with its short name (e.g. `import array`, `import core/core`, `import gui/window`); the loader resolves names into `lib/modules/**.jai` or `**/index.jai` recursively.

 ### Data Structures